-Study shows how vitamin E can help prevent cancerMarch 14th, 2013 by Emily Caldwell in Cancer /
+Study shows how vitamin E can help prevent cancerMarch 14, 2013 by Emily Caldwell in Medicine & Health / Cancer

 Researchers have identified an elusive anti-cancer property of vitamin E that has long been presumed to exist, but difficult to find.

 Many animal studies have suggested that vitamin E could prevent cancer, but human clinical trials following up on those findings have not shown the same benefits.

 In this new work, researchers showed in prostate cancer cells that one form of vitamin E inhibits the activation of an enzyme that is essential for cancer cell survival.
 The loss of the enzyme, called Akt, led to tumor cell death.
 The vitamin had no negative effect on normal cells.